Skip to content

 • I can pull changes from GitHub.

-• I understand that push sends changes up.
+• I understand that push sends committed work up.

-• I understand that pull brings changes down.
+• I understand that pull brings GitHub commits down.